 We foster a vibrant, nurturing environment and place your child at the centre of everything we do.
-Our experienced teachers adopt a personalised approach to inspire and empower each of our students to go beyond expectations and expand their potential.
-Drawing upon our 150+ year British boarding school heritage, we strive to instill a strong sense of community and responsibility amongst all members of the Malvern College family, through which students are encouraged to challenge boundaries, think critically and act collaboratively.
+Our experienced teachers adopt a personalised approach to inspire and empower each of our pupils to go beyond expectations and expand their potential.
+Drawing upon our 150+ year British boarding school heritage, we strive to instill a strong sense of community and responsibility amongst all members of the Malvern College family, through which pupils are encouraged to challenge boundaries, think critically and act collaboratively.
 We envisage them developing lifelong relationships with a genuine passion for learning that will extend further.

 “It is the quality of the people and the human relationships between them that make the Malvern College family so successful.
 Whether it is the way in which a department, class or teachers and tutors work with individual pupils, our view of education is based on mutual respect, trust, pastoral care and a positive outlook.”